thomassalaun/thomassalaun.github.io/_pages/to-do.md

 - [ ] Make a clear database of the solved problems via categories system like in this [website](https://youkn0wwho.academy/topic-list).

+- [ ] Enable comments on certains articles like problems.

 ## Done
+/